 – Conduct a survey to find out whether the contacts are still interested in your products and services.

-Make sure that to run specific campaigns for specific scores, you have to create a new property in HubSpot so you can use it as a criteria for building your audience.
+Make sure that to run specific campaigns for specific scores, you have to create a new property in HubSpot so you can use it as a criterion for building your audience.
 Download the TES and upload it to HubSpot to reach the right audience.

-In the second example, we can see quite clearly that there are very few contacts in the high engagement segment (TES > 75%).
-But there are a lot of peaks in the other segments.
+When we can see quite clearly that there are very few high engagers (TES > 75%).
+But there a lot of peaks in the other segments, so we recommend updating the TES to HubSpot for dedicated campaigns.

 Depending on the business model, it may be advisable to send a special webinar or a customer success story.